Student Health and Wellness

 More information can be found on this webpage and through these resources:

 - Student Health Insurance: Students with no private health insurance are enrolled into the CHSU Health Insurance Plan.
-Student can sign waiver or opt out of enrollment with proof of having private insurance coverage.
+Students can sign waiver or opt out of enrollment with proof of having private insurance coverage.
 Students can visit HSAC Web Portal to learn more about the Student Health Insurance and Providers.

 - Current Students webpage